dydxprotocol/v4-abacus/docs/Input/AdjustIsolatedMarginInput.md

 ## amountPercent

-Percentage of available USDC to remove or add; max percentage is calculated from market's max leverage
+Percentage of available USDC to remove or add; percent of max possible position (capped by current position leverage relative to market's max leverage)

 ## amountInput

+Which one of the fields are entered by the user:
+- AMOUNT
-AMOUNT - USDC amount
+- PERCENT
-PERCENT - percent of max possible position (capped by current position leverage relative to market's max leverage)

 ## childSubaccountNumber